 The next day, we explored the hometown of the musical genius, Wolfgang Amadeus Mozart, Salzburg.
 Salzburg in English means salt fortress.
 The city is known for its baroque architecture that it’s been listed as a UNESCO World Heritage Site in 1996.

 The Mozarts Geburthaus was the house of a merchant named Johann Lorenz and where the Mozart family used to live.
-This is the place that saw the beginnings of Wolfgang’s growth into the craft in which the world knows him for.
+This is the place that saw the beginnings of Wolfgang’s passion for music.

 The museum holds some mementos of the Mozart family such as portraits, documents, musical instruments among others.
 None of us felt compelled, however, to pay and see the exhibition.
 Personally, I was just happy taking some photos outside.